nicolaswill/codeql-workshop-runtime-values-c/session/session.md

     bufferSizeExpr.getValue().toInt() = bufferSize
     and bse = bufferSizeExpr
   ) and
+  // Ensure alloc and buffer access are in the same function
   // char *buf  = ... buf[0];
   //       ^^^  --->  ^^^
   // or